GetDotaStats/stat-highscore/README.md

 ###About###
  - This repo allows mods to have highscores.
 It would be most useful for competitive mods.
  - This mod is only useful in tandem with the site.
 New high score metrics need to be setup via the site.
+ - The log file can be observed here: http://getdotastats.com/d2mods/log-highscore-mods.html

 # GetDotaStats - StatCollectionHighscore specs 1.0 #